matweldon/astro-blog/src/content/blog/week2.md

 Now, at this point you might be thinking: if you ask any capable model to create a decision tree model it will just spit out some code that works.
 So how does it help me learn?
 The key is what I'd call the 'prompt, review and tinker' method: get something that works; read it carefully, annotate it; and based on that understanding iterate with a combination of manual and AI-assisted improvements.

-I began by installing Simon Willison's `llm` [command-line tool](https://matweldon.github.io/astro-blog/blog/llm-usage/), which provides a streamlined interface to various language models.
+I began by installing Simon Willison's `llm` [command-line tool](https://github.com/simonw/llm)  (see my blog post on how I use the tool [here](https://matweldon.github.io/astro-blog/blog/llm-usage/)), which provides a streamlined interface to various language models.
 Then I typed this into my 'prompt.md':

 > I'd like you to write a decision-tree classifier for me with a train method and a predict method.
 It's for learning so it should be very simple with no features apart from the guts of the algorithm wrapped in a simple class.
 The classifier train method should take a matrix X and a binary array y.
 The predict method should just take a matrix X. Just write python code with no explanation or even fenced code blocks.
 I'm going to pipe the result directly into a file so it's important you DON'T ADD ANY TEXT OR WRAPPER.